Inexact Moreau Envelope Lagrangian Method for Non-Convex Constrained Optimization under Local Error Bound Conditions on Constraint Functions: Related Works

-Suppose no additional structural assumption is made on $r$.
-Hajinezhad and Hong~\cite{hajinezhad2019perturbed} developed a variant of prox-PDA with an iteration complexity of $O(\epsilon^{-4})$.
-Zeng et al.~\cite{zeng2022moreau} proposed the Moreau envelope ALM (MEAL), a type of proximal ALM, which achieves an iteration complexity of $o(\epsilon^{-2})$ when $f$ satisfies an implicit Lipschitz subgradient property and $O(\epsilon^{-2})$ when $f$ satisfies an implicit bounded subgradient property.
-The convergence property of MEAL is also established when the augmented Lagrangian function satisfies the Kurdyka-{\L}ojasiewicz property~\cite{zeng2022moreau}.
-Kong et al.~\cite{kong2019complexity,kong2020efficient} proposed a quadratic penalty accelerated inexact proximal point (QP-AIPP) method, which finds an $\epsilon$-KKT point with an oracle complexity of $\tilde O(\epsilon^{-3})$.
-Under additional mildly strong assumptions, a reduced oracle complexity of $\tilde O(\epsilon^{-2.5})$ is achieved by an inexact ALM (iALM) by Li et al.~\cite{li2021rate}, an inexact proximal accelerated augmented Lagrangian (IPAAL) by Melo et al.~\cite{melo2020iteration}, and an inner accelerated inexact proximal augmented Lagrangian (IAIPAL) method by Kong et al.~\cite{kong2023iteration-SIOPT}.
+Suppose no additional structural assumption is made on $r$. \citet{hajinezhad2019perturbed} developed a variant of prox-PDA with an iteration complexity of $O(\epsilon^{-4})$. \citet{zeng2022moreau} proposed the Moreau envelope ALM (MEAL), a type of proximal ALM, which achieves an iteration complexity of $o(\epsilon^{-2})$ when $f$ satisfies an implicit Lipschitz subgradient property and $O(\epsilon^{-2})$ when $f$ satisfies an implicit bounded subgradient property.
+The convergence property of MEAL is also established when the augmented Lagrangian function satisfies the Kurdyka--{\L}ojasiewicz property~\cite{zeng2022moreau}. \citet{kong2019complexity,kong2020efficient} proposed a quadratic penalty accelerated inexact proximal point (QP-AIPP) method, which finds an $\epsilon$-KKT point with an oracle complexity of $\tilde O(\epsilon^{-3})$.
+Under additional mildly strong assumptions, a reduced oracle complexity of $\tilde O(\epsilon^{-2.5})$ is achieved by an inexact ALM (iALM)~\cite{li2021rate}, an inexact proximal accelerated augmented Lagrangian (IPAAL) method~\cite{melo2020iteration}, and an inner accelerated inexact proximal augmented Lagrangian (IAIPAL) method~\cite{kong2023iteration-SIOPT}.

-\textbf{Methods for nonlinear convex constraints.} Suppose $g_i$'s are convex and $h_j$'s are linear in \eqref{eq:gco_general_new}.
-Lin et al.~\cite{lin2022complexity} proposed an inexact proximal point penalty (iPPP) method that achieves an oracle complexity of $\tilde{O}(\epsilon^{-2.5})$ under a Slater's condition.
-Under the similar assumptions, Li and Xu~\cite{li2021augmented} extended this approach to a hybrid method combining ALM and the penalty method with the same complexity.
-Dahal et al.~\cite{dahal2023damped} provided a damped proximal ALM that achieves the same order of oracle complexity.
-The iALM by Li et al.~\cite{li2021rate} can also achieve the same complexity but requires an additional regularity assumption (see \eqref{eq:PLconstraint} below).
-The IAIPAL introduced in~\cite{kong2023iteration-SIOPT} was also extended by Kong et al.~\cite{kong2023iteration-MathOR} to handle nonlinear convex constraints and obtains an $\tilde{O}(\epsilon^{-3})$ oracle complexity.
+\textbf{Methods for nonlinear convex constraints.} Suppose $g_i$'s are convex and $h_j$'s are linear in \eqref{eq:gco_general_new}. \citet{lin2022complexity} proposed an inexact proximal point penalty (iPPP) method that achieves an oracle complexity of $\tilde{O}(\epsilon^{-2.5})$ under a Slater's condition.
+Under the similar assumptions, \citet{li2021augmented} extended this approach to a hybrid method combining ALM and the penalty method with the same complexity. \citet{dahal2023damped} provided a damped proximal ALM that achieves the same order of oracle complexity.
+The iALM by \citet{li2021rate} can also achieve the same complexity but requires an additional regularity assumption (see \eqref{eq:PLconstraint} below).
+The IAIPAL introduced in~\citet{kong2023iteration-SIOPT} was also extended by \citet{kong2023iteration-MathOR} to handle nonlinear convex constraints and obtains an $\tilde{O}(\epsilon^{-3})$ oracle complexity.